 - When things do not go quite right it is too easy for the person to let themselves “off the hook” as they say, either out loud or to themselves, that: “I only did it because the boss told me to.”

 - It is a human tendency to do what you are told to do by persons in positions of authority.
 However, when you follow an order, you do not necessarily have to:

 - Consider the goal and come up with alternative actions that move towards achieving it better, more efficiently, or faster.

 - Decide on an action to take.

 That is, following an order removes the obligation to know, think, or decide.
 You just do what you are told and assume, hope, or trust that someone smarter, or someone in a position of higher authority, has made a good decision.

 The limit of this is that people do what you tell them to do and little or nothing else!
 A growing organization requires people to think for themselves, to generalize, and to apply broadly lessons learned.

-- The leader in a growing organization can be (and often is) the constraint to growth.
-Fortunately, this is an easy problem to fix: rather than telling subordinates what to do, the leader should spend the bulk of their time helping the next generation of leaders develop to the point where they operate independently; thereby freeing up the leader for strategic initiatives and actions that only they can perform.
+- The leader in a growing organization can be, and often is, the constraint to growth.
+Fortunately, this is an easy problem to fix: rather than telling subordinates what to do, the leader should spend the bulk of their time helping the next generation of leaders develop to the point where they operate independently; thereby freeing up the leader for strategic initiatives and other actions that only they can perform.